eove/his-api/docs/eove-his-interface.md

 The ventilation data are provided in near real time through subscription to channels.

-The client sends `SUBSCRIBE` or `UNSUBSCRIBE` commands for one or multiple channels.
+The client sends `SUBSCRIBE` or `UNSUBSCRIBE` messages for one or multiple channels.

 Available channels are: